rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 {{< highlight "warning" "VMware Workstation Player">}}

 On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine preventing the image build process from succeeding.
 These problems *may* be solved with the VMWare Player Pro version by setting promiscuous mode on virtual network bridge, but we have been unable to test this.
-If you can verify this and provide step-by-step instructions how to solve these issues, please contribute [LINK TO CONTRIBUTION PAGE].
+If you can verify this and provide step-by-step instructions how to solve these issues, please [contribute](/collaborate).

 {{< /highlight >}}